buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Description**

 Ravenous and cruel, sahuagin are, unfortunately, among the most prosperous oceanic races.
 Great cities have been built by this race in the dark depths of ocean trenches, and some fortresses rise near the shores from where they launch continuous assaults against the air-breathing enemies that live near the shore.
 Proud and warlike, sahuagin rarely ally with others, and see other aquatic races, such as aboleth, merfolk and the like as competitors.
 The only creatures they seem to respect beyond their own kind are sharks; in these relentless predators, the sahuagin see much of themselves.
-A sahuagin is 7 feet tall and weighs about 275 pounds.
+A sahuagin is 7 meters tall and weighs about 275 pounds.

 Sahuagin are subject to genetic mutations, and when a mutant is born, it almost always rises to the noble or commanding ranks in society.
 The most common sahuagin mutation consists of an extra pair of arms (which grant two additional claw attacks or the ability to handle more weapons).
 Some speak of rare sahuagin malenti who don' \*\*t appear as shark men but as aquatic elves, though they share the bloodthirst and cruel nature of their kin.
 Malenti often serve sahuagin rulers as spies or assassins, but there are rumors of entire tribes made up of malenti in remote areas of the sea.